vaishnavisharma6/vaishnavisharma6.github.io/about.markdown

 [jekyll-organization]: https://github.com/jekyll -->

 Hello!
 I'm Vaishnavi.
 I love to write -- about many random things: My surroundings, things I learn everyday, my thoughts and their origin.
 My current work involves Maths and computing accompanied by both foggy and sunny thoughts so I write about them too!
-(I may not be a computing wizard yet but I have the persistence of a never terminating loop).

 Hope you enjoy reading most of the things here!